 – Roku: Yes – Roku boxes and sticks and TVs

-– Android TV: Yes – Android TV-enabled Smart TVs: Sony Bravia, Sharp AQUOS & Android TV set-top boxes: Shield TV, Mi Box
+– Android TV: Yes – Android TV-enabled Smart TVs (Android OS version 5.0 (Lollipop) or later): Sony Bravia, Sharp AQUOS, & Android TV set-top boxes: NVIDIA SHIELD TV, Mi Box

 – Samsung Smart TV: Yes – 2016 models and newer (Tizen OS)